Analysis by Alex Willner in SRM 435 (section 1)

 From a marketing standpoint, twitter is a perfect way for fans to stay tuned-in with team or player interest stories.
 At this point, twitter is not looked upon as such a way to maximize profits, but more of a menas for fans to stay connected with teams.
 Leagues believe twitter will drive profits in the long run but in the mean time, it is a great way to stay connected.
 During major sporting events such as the World Series, Final Four, and Super Bowl, sports can make up about 90 percent of all TV-related tweets.
 In the last month, the NFL and twitter signed a large-scale deal worth and undisclosed amount in the low eight figures.
 The deal includes football highlights, fantasy material and other content posted on the micro blogging site.
 In addition, the deal allows the league to partner with Twitter’s new Amplify advertising platform.

+Twitter utilized the Nielson study as of August, which found 29 percent of 221 broadcast shows from across various genres, saw a significant increase in their live ratings from heightened Twitter activity.
+This not only is a sign that people closely follow Twitter feeds, but also and indication that people took action based off of tweets.
 An increase in viewership not only means greater exposure for teams, but also opens an intriguing opportunity for sponsors to become integrated.
 Existing NFL sponsors such as McDonalds and Verizon have signed on as advertisers in the venture.
 Both of these corporate partners have a shown their values and goals align closely with the NFL and feel they can mutually benefit from an opportunity such as this.
 Through extensive efforts between Twitter and leagues, there can be mutual benefits to maximize profits.

-Analysis by Schuyler LaClair in SRM 435 (section 1)
+---Analysis by Schuyler LaClair in SRM 435 (section 1)

 The past five to seven years nothing has grown quicker and more vastly than social media.
 Twitter is one of the top dogs when it comes to the social media industry.
 Twitter is so widely used now it’s starting to turn into an untapped marketing tool, especially to sports leagues like the NFL, NBA, and MLB.
 As John Ourand and Eric Fisher write in an article in Sports Business Journal, leagues are starting to embrace twitter as a possible tactic to increase their revenue stream.